jupyter-server/enterprise_gateway/docs/source/users/kernel-envs.md

     start the kernel.
 Of all the KERNEL_ variables, KERNEL_USERNAME is the one that should be submitted in the request.
 In environments in which impersonation is used it represents the target of the impersonation.

+  KERNEL_VOLUMES=<from user> or None
+    Kubernetes and Spark Operator only.
+A JSON-formatted string defining Kubernetes volume specifications to mount into the kernel pod.
+The value is parsed via yaml.safe_load and passed to the kernel pod or SparkApplication template as the kernel_volumes variable.
+Example:
+    KERNEL_VOLUMES='[{"name": "my-vol", "persistentVolumeClaim": {"claimName": "my-pvc"}}]'
+    See the kernel-pod.yaml.j2 and sparkoperator templates for how volumes are rendered.

+  KERNEL_VOLUME_MOUNTS=<from user> or None
+    Kubernetes and Spark Operator only.
+A JSON-formatted string defining Kubernetes volumeMount specifications for the kernel container.
+The value is parsed via yaml.safe_load and passed to the kernel pod or SparkApplication template as the kernel_volume_mounts variable.
+Example:
+    KERNEL_VOLUME_MOUNTS='[{"name": "my-vol", "mountPath": "/data"}]'
+    Must correspond to volumes defined via KERNEL_VOLUMES.

   KERNEL_WORKING_DIR=<from user> or None
     Containers only.
 This value should model the directory in which the active